BenJWard/pgcalc/README.md

 # pgcalc

-*A calculator of population genetic, and evolution statistics, built on the package ecosystem of BioJulia.*
+*A calculator of population genetic, and evolution statistics, from sequence files, built on the package ecosystem of BioJulia.*

 ## Installation